tu-delft-library/maSMP-LLM/README.md

 ## Overview
 ---
 This program aims: 1.
-Gets README's from github and send it to a text emmbeddings model employing splitting strategy.
-2. Gets the model result ("Installation" or "Not Installation") from an API.
-3. If the classification result is "Installation", it will extract metadata from the README using [SOMEF]().
-4. [Maybe] Sends the metadata in JSON-LD format to open-source LLM's model and do Q&A
+Get README's from github and send it to a text emmbeddings model employing splitting strategy.
+2. Gets the model result (has "Installation" or "Not Installation") from a prompt.
+3. If the classification result is "Installation", it will extract metadata from the README using open-source [LLM's models]().
+4. [Maybe] Sends the metadata in JSON-LD format to [SOMEF](https://somef.readthedocs.io/en/latest/) metadata extractor model to compare the result.